 © Supparsorn Wantarnagon | Dreamstime.com

 A low heart rate may be a sign of an efficiently working heart.
-Or, if the rate becomes too slow, a low heart rate could be a sign of health complications down the road.
+Or, if the rate becomes too low, it could be a sign of health complications down the road.

 A normal or healthy resting heart rate for an adult is between 60 and 100 beats a minute.
 A heart rate near the lower end of that range is considered a good sign.
 Your heart isn’t working too hard to pump blood effectively throughout the body.
 It’s one indication of cardiovascular fitness.
 A very rapid heart rate, on the other hand, raises your risk of heart failure, blood clots, and other problems.